LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 - Give an oral presentation on your internship.
 The contents of this presentation should be approved by your internship advisor and the date and forum for your presentation can be arranged with your graduate program director.

 - Be evaluated by your internship advisor.
-Once your internship is completed the PSM coordinator will send a request to your advisor asking her/him to fill out a short evaluation.
-Final grades for PSM 691 will not be impacted by this evaluation since it is mostly evaluation of the program and not of the student.
+Once your internship is completed, the PSM coordinator will send a request to your advisor asking her/him to fill out a short evaluation.
+Final grades for PSM 691 will not be impacted by this evaluation since it is primarily an evaluation of the program, not the student.

-And that's it.
-Any questions should be addressed to the PSM coordinator, who is always willing to sit down and talk about things with students.
+And that's it!
+Any questions should be addressed to the PSM coordinator, who is willing to sit down and talk with you through the internship process.